If your dog training business website doesn’t sell– if it doesn’t get ’em to pick up the phone and call you– you’re dead.

 And they’re expensive.
 A good web designer will charge $1,800+.
 And believe me… even the best web designer isn’t a copywriter.
 They don’t have any clue about how to write words that sell.
 And the likelihood of finding one that understands the dog training industry?

 So– if you really want to kick butt and dominate your local market, you’re probably going to want to hire a copywriter to write the copy (the persuasive text) on your website, too.
-A decent copywriter will charge $3,000 according to the American Writers & Artists Association rate sheet.
+A run-of-the-mill copywriter will charge $3,000 according to the American Writers & Artists Association rate sheet.

 And even then you’ll be left wondering: Does this person even know the dog training industry?
 Does he understand that most dog owners spend the big bucks to fix dog behavior problems fast and don’t want to be patronized with “puppy-wuppy-cutesy-tootsie” copy?
 Or that remote collar trainers don’t want to be referred to as a, “shock collar trainer”?
 Or knowing that there is a big difference between purely positive dog training and balanced dog training?

 So, you pay your $3,000 and hope it comes out right.
 Hope he gives you copy that sells.
 Then you pass it along to your web designer for an additional $1,800 to design the darn website– and now you’re knee deep into an investment of almost $5,000.